IDilettant/paymaster/README.md

 - Update currencies rates in background auto mode

 A more detailed description of the documentation can be found in the automatically generated [openapi file](https://github.com/IDilettant/paymaster/blob/main/doc/openapi.yml).
-Or in interactive documentation mode after deploying the application using the link "http://{hostname}/openapi.json"
+Or in interactive documentation mode after deploying the application using the link like "http://{hostname}/openapi.json"

 ## Deploy
 Copy repository to system